pfnegrini/BuildUP/README.md

 2. Connect the PI to the Internet
 2. ssh the Pi to find IP: sudo nmap -sP 192.168.1.0/24 | awk '/^Nmap/{ip=$NF}/B8:27:EB/{print ip}'
 3. Aswer the questions and have fun seeing the script working for you

+NOTE: this software includes tips found all over the Internet that are public domain.
+Please contat me in case you think part of it should be attributed.